disolovyov/beans/README.md

 * The **tokenize** hook receives a token stream.
 * The **parse** hook receives an AST object.
-* The **compile** hook receives a JavaScript source string.
+* The **compile** hook is called after compilation, but before the file has been written out.
+It receives a JavaScript source string.
+* The **write** hook is called after the file has been written out.
+It receives a JavaScript source string.

-All of these values come straight from CoffeeScript's lexer, parser, and compiler.
+The values for the first three cases come straight from CoffeeScript's lexer, parser, and compiler.
 Consequently, their format is the same as the format expected from CoffeeScript's `tokens`, `nodes`, and `compile` methods.

 A hook can either return modified `data`, or nothing.
 In the latter case, the compiler proceeds with the original value of `data`.

+There also exist two hooks that export a function without arguments:

+* The **begin** hook that runs before the build starts.
+* The **end** hook that runs after the build ends.

 To register a hook file, a `hooks` section should be added to `package.json`.
 For example, to register `scripts/parse.coffee` and `scripts/compile.coffee`: